 For all the DIY tricks we can do at home, there’s nothing like the professional touch of a dentist.
 Of course, this does not mean we have to visit the dentist every other day (who has the time?).

 Visiting a dentist will also help you learn how to perform the other measures more effectively and get better results.
-A dentist can also recommend the right gels, pastes or flossing kits that will suit your teeth without doing harm.
+A dentist can also recommend the right gels, pastes, or flossing kits that will suit your teeth without harming.

-Dental whitening offers you expertise, technical equipment and professional execution which we can’t always perform ourselves.
-So you stand to gain more by occasional balancing your own measures with a trip to the dentist every once in a while.
+Dental whitening offers you expertise, technical equipment, and professional execution, which we can’t always perform ourselves.
+You stand to gain more by occasional balancing your measures with a trip to the dentist every once in a while.

 If any of these teeth whitening measures produce discomfort or reactions in our mouth, you should stop immediately and resume only after consulting a medical professional.

 Our physical make-up and oral conditions all vary from person to person, and there is no one-size-fits-all method for everyone.